 Ms. Lee has been named one of The Hollywood Reporter's 100 Most Powerful Women in Entertainment, and was inducted into the Broadcasting & Cable Hall of Fame and the Washington Business Hall of Fame.
 She was also the first African-American female executive to be honored with the Distinguished Leadership Vanguard Award by the National Cable & Telecommunications Association.

-Ms. Lee serves on the board of Twitter Inc. (since 2016), Revlon, Inc. and WGL Holdings, Inc., an energy company (since 2000).
+Ms. Lee serves on the board of directors of AT&T (Since 2019), Twitter Inc. (since 2016), Revlon, Inc. and WGL Holdings, Inc., an energy company (since 2000).
 She also serves on the board of a number of professional and civic organizations, including as past Chair of the Advertising Council, as the President of the Alvin Ailey Dance Theater, and as a Trustee Emeritus at Brown University.

 Ms. Lee holds a B.A. from Brown University, a J.D. from Harvard Law School, and an M.P.P. from Kennedy School of Government at Harvard University.